Stormwater Management Program

 Stormwater carries untreated water runoff directly into creeks and rivers and, by doing so, impacts our environment.
 Improper disposal of wastes, such as oil, paint, fertilizer and pesticides will pollute the stormwater and destroy plants, endanger wildlife and affect drinking water.
 Never dump materials, including grass clippings, into any storm drain or drainage canal, and be sure to keep any catch basins on your property free of grass clippings and debris.

 Southfield Public Schools is committed to our environment and will strive to be good stewards of the land within our jurisdiction and to use appropriate Best Management Practices (BMPs) to contribute to the improvement of water quality within the Rouge River Watershed where they are located.

-Southfield Public Schools encourages all students, faculty, staff, parents, and visitors to get involved with the opportunities provided by the local water shed groups including Friends of the Rouge, Southeast Michigan Council of Governments (SEMCOG).
-SPS is committed to "promoting restoration and stewardship of the Rouge River ecosystem through education, citizen involvement and other collaborative efforts, for the purpose of improving the quality of life of the people, plants and animals of the watershed."
+Southfield Public Schools encourages all students, faculty, staff, parents, and visitors to get involved with the opportunities provided by the local watershed groups including Friends of the Rouge, Southeast Michigan Council of Governments (SEMCOG).
+Southfield Public Schools is committed to "promoting restoration and stewardship of the Rouge River ecosystem through education, citizen involvement and other collaborative efforts, for the purpose of improving the quality of life of the people, plants and animals of the watershed."

 SPS Car Wash Notice